Samaritan revolts

 The Samaritan revolts (c.
 484–573) were a series of Samaritan insurrections in the province of Palaestina Prima against the Byzantine Empire.
 The revolts were marked by great violence on both sides, and brutal suppression at the hands of the Byzantines and their Ghassanid allies severely reduced the Samaritan population.
 The events irreversibly shifted the demographics of the region, making the Christians the dominant group in Palaestina Prima for many decades onward.

+Primary sources

+The historical reconstruction of the Samaritan revolts relies on three primary types of evidence.
+Late Antique Christian writings serve as the main narrative source and, despite some lack of clarity, provide the framework for an overall reconstruction.
+While the events are also mentioned in medieval Samaritan chronicles, these are chronologically distant and described by scholar of religion Reinhard Pummer as "very sparse and ambiguous".
+Finally, archaeological evidence of site destruction confirms both the revolts and subsequent punitive acts, though the interpretation of these findings depends heavily on the context provided by the Christian accounts.